Beallsville Blue Devils 2019 High School Football Preview

 ” I’ve been out of it for a little while and I’d come up and watch a few games and you just miss it you miss it”, Lucas said.
 “You have that itch you want to give back a little bit and this is my way of giving back.”

-Lucas added , ” Were going to get after them were not going to give you a break were going to get after you the entire game we’ll play different style , zone and man but the key to us being successful is tackling if we tackle on defense we’ll be ok. “
+Lucas added, ” Were going to get after them were not going to give you a break were going to get after you the entire game we’ll play a different style, zone, and man but the key to us being successful is tackling if we tackle on defense we’ll be ok. “

 Lucas will make his coaching debut when the Blue Devils open the season at Miller on the 30th.